 It takes place at different venues in Barcelona during May between the 16th and the 31st.
 There are many places to enjoy Flamenco music and dancing in the city (some good, some not so good) but if you want to enjoy Flamenco without the tourists, head to one of the festival’s concerts.

-International New Rose Competition (10th- 12th May.
-Dates to be confirmed)
+International New Rose Competition (10th to 12th May)

 Never heard of a New rose competition?
 It is quite simple.
 A public competition for plant breeders that specialise in new species of roses.
 It showcases varieties never seen by the public before.
 This is a must-do for all flower lovers that takes place every May in Barcelona at Parc de Cervantes.
 There is a first prize for the best new rose of the show and also another one for the popular vote.
 The roses are the main protagonists here but there are also concerts by Barcelona’s Municipal Band, demos of floral Art, workshops and guided visits.
 A lovely way for all ages to spend the day surrounded by the scents and fragrances of spring!

 Girona Flower Festival – “Temps de Flors” (11th to 19th May)

 Girona is a beautiful city over an hour away from Barcelona.
 It is quite popular now with Games of Thrones fans that follow the famous series locations but the city is definitely worth a visit despite this modern trend.
 For a week during May, the streets and corners of the city are decorated with flower installations during the annual Flower Festival.
 This is definitely the best time to visit Girona!
 Not only can you see the city at its most beautiful but it is a grand opportunity to visit hidden courtyards and gardens that only open to the public for this special event.